 Students who work in the administration building or classroom buildings should remain in School Dress Attire.
 Certain campus work areas, such as the cafeteria and plant services, have job-specific work attire guidelines.
 Those guidelines will be presented to the student workers at the beginning of the year during orientation.

 - 1st Offense: Faculty/Staff member will enter a behavior report in FACTS and an e-mail will be sent to parents/guardians.

 - 2nd Offense: Step 1, plus the student will have a one-on-one meeting with the dean and a call home.

 - 3rd Offense: Letter of Advice

 - 4th Offense: Letter of Warning

-We expect each of you to follow the school dress code whenever you are participating in any school sponsored activity whether it is on or off campus, i.e. Vespers, outdoor church, field trips, Saturday night activities, etc. Please see the weekend update for required dress for planned activities.
+Community students are expected to wear appropriate clothing while participating in any school-sponsored activity whether it is on or off campus, i.e. vespers, outdoor church, field trips, Saturday night activities, etc. Please see the weekend update for required dress for planned activities.